SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Arithmetic-Operators.md

 let result = Math.floor(5/4);
 console.log(result);
 ```
 This leads to a problem though.
-What if you had a situation like this:
+What if we have a situation like this:
 ```js live
 let result = Math.floor(-5/4);
 console.log(result);